 Brentwood Middle Extracurricular Activities

 Brentwood Middle School strives to offer extracurricular opportunities for every student.
-If you are interested in an activity, information on meetings or try-out opportunities for our various clubs and teams, view the BMS Extracurricular Offerings 2018 – 2019 List.
+If you are interested in an activity, information on meetings or try-out opportunities for our various clubs and teams, view the Brentwood Middle Extra Curricular Offerings List for 2019 – 2020.
 If you are interested in starting a club, please contact the front office or an administrator.

 Battle of the Books